edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-rest/GettingStarted.md

 !!! note
     All non-binary data is consumed as text.
 The text is cast to the specific type of the specified `device resource` once it passes type validation.

-See [Async Testing](howto/Testing.md#async) section for example on sending async data to this service
+See the [Async Testing](howto/Testing.md#async) section for example on sending async data to this service

 ### Device Commands

 Device Commands received by this service are forwarded to the end device for processing.
-See [Device Commands](../../details/DeviceCommands.md) section for details on Device Commands.
+See then [Device Commands](../../details/DeviceCommands.md) section for details on Device Commands.

 This device service reads the end device protocol parameters from the device's protocol properties to construct the URI in which to call on the end device.